ASU Just Gave Every Student Access to ChatGPT Edu

 Unlike a pilot program limited to one department, this deployment covers every discipline from engineering to creative writing.
 The framework positions AI as a learning accelerator, not a shortcut.
 That distinction matters, because what ASU is really building is a new model for how institutions prepare students for AI-integrated careers.

-What Enterprise Access Actually Delivers
+What ASU’s AI Access Actually Delivers

 For students, the practical differences include:

 These aren’t minor upgrades.
-The Enterprise platform transforms ChatGPT from a basic homework helper into a professional-grade research and development tool.
+The platform transforms ChatGPT from a basic homework helper into a professional-grade research and development tool.
 A biology student can feed in a full dataset and get statistical analysis.
 A journalism student can build a custom GPT trained on AP style guidelines.

 The platform also includes administrative controls that give professors visibility into usage patterns without accessing specific conversations.
 Faculty can integrate AI assignments directly into Canvas, ASU’s learning management system, creating seamless workflows that track progress alongside AI engagement.